 Separately, TRAI must reconsider the current scope of the tariff regime for international SMS.
-As noted above in our response to Q. 1, the absence of a regulatory definition for international SMS allows TSPs to give a very broad definition, such that even messages originating and terminating on networks of telecom operators in India are included within the scope of international SMS, and rates for such messages can be set by the TSPs under forbearance.
-This being the case, TSPs charge significantly higher rates for such messages when compared to domestic SMS, even when they do not incur any additional expense.
+We believe that the TRAI ought to revisit its policy of forbearance vis-à-vis international SMSes.5 As noted above in our response to Q. 1, the absence of a regulatory definition for international SMS allows TSPs to give a very broad definition, such that even messages originating and terminating on networks of telecom operators in India are included within the scope of international SMS, and rates for such messages can be set by the TSPs under forbearance.
+This is compounded by the fact that there is an increasing reliance on the internet for improving connectivity across the globe, including for enabling last mile delivery of text messages, thus blurring the line between 'international' and 'domestic' further.

+TSPs charge significantly higher rates for such messages when compared to domestic SMS, even when they do not incur any additional expense.
 The industry also saw an upshot in the rates per international SMS over the years, which is contrary to the global market trends for the same.
 Such practices are not in line with the Government's push to encourage digital businesses in India, and for customers as businesses may increasingly opt-out of sending important communications to customers through SMSs.
 Businesses, including start-ups and small businesses may choose to house their servers overseas for multiple reasons, and we believe that alone is not sufficient factor for determining if SMSs sent by such organizations are international in nature.

-Given this, TRAI must consider regulating the tariffs for international SMS and remove it from the scope of forbearance.
+As mentioned in our response to Q2, TRAI must consider imposing a price ceiling for international messages.
+This will alleviate existing regulatory uncertainty on the subject.
 A separate consultation can be held in this regard to understand the views of the stakeholders, including ILDOs, ASPs, and organizations and businesses that rely on SMS.